Facebook suspends 200 apps over data misuse

 The 200 applications Facebook said it suspended included one called myPersonality that collected psychological information shared by millions of members of the social network who voluntarily took "psychometric" tests.

-"We are currently investigating the app, and if myPersonality refuses to cooperate or fails our audit, we will ban it."

-About 40 per cent of the people who took the tests also opted to share Facebook profile data, resulting in a large science research database, the University of Cambridge psychometrics center said of the project on its website.
+About 40 per cent of the people who took the tests also opted to share Facebook profile data, resulting in a large database, the University of Cambridge psychometrics centre said of the project on its website.

-Security and encryption at the website used to share data with registered academic collaborators was meager and easily bypassed, according to a report Monday in British magazine New Scientist.
+Security and encryption at the website was meagre and easily bypassed, according to a report on Monday in British magazine New Scientist.
+AFP